MyNorthland

 • Early College Credit Program: Set by WI DPI

-• Summer internship & field experience $150 per credit
+• Summer Internship and Field Experience: $150 per credit

 Other Fees